yunze/yunze.github.io/index.md

 ## About

 My name is Yunze Zeng.
 I am a Machine Learning Engineer at [Roblox](https://corp.roblox.com/) in San Mateo, CA. Before that, I was a Research Scientist at [Bosch Research](https://www.bosch.com/research/), where I built intelligent sensing systems with applied machine learning.
-Especially, I brought in innovative wireless sensing ideas to enable new business for Bosch in automotive and smart home/building applications.
+Especially, I brought in innovative wireless sensing ideas to enable new business for Bosch in automotive and smart home/building domains.

 I received my Ph.D. in [Computer Science](https://cs.ucdavis.edu/) from [University of California Davis](https://www.ucdavis.edu/) where I was supervised by Prof. [Prasant Mohapatra](https://faculty.engineering.ucdavis.edu/mohapatra/).
 During the study at Davis, I was selected as [Business Development Fellow](https://gsm.ucdavis.edu/profile/yunze-zeng) from [Graduate School of Management](https://gsm.ucdavis.edu/), and I got [Honorable Mention](https://cs.ucdavis.edu/news) in Recognition of Outstanding Graduate Research from [Computer Science Department](https://cs.ucdavis.edu/).